torchbox/torchbox-frontend/README.md

 ## 🧐 Useful things to know:
   #### Prettier & Eslint are both used.
-  Please make your code pretty and eslint to make sure you aren't shipping baddly typed components.
+  Please make your code pretty and eslint to make sure you aren't shipping badly typed components.
 Eslint will also complain about the order of the imports.
 Please keep them tidy :) (If you want to know more about the import ordering then you can look in the eslint config file).

   #### Gatsby builds will break if Wagtail returns an error.